Adinetti/BCurve/README.md

 **DOCUMENTATION.**

-BCurve.GetPoint:
+*BCurve.GetPoint:*
--Return point (Vector3) on current curve by current time.
+- Return point (Vector3) on current curve by current time.
 Time must be from 0 to 1.